Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 If `swakConfiguation.automatic` is used as `swakConfiguation` then the highest available version of Python 2 and Python 3 is used for the integration of these two languages

+#### Change banner in Sources

+The regular OpenFOAM and the obsolete ICE-banner are removed and a new swak4Foam-banner are added to the source files.
+This modifies almost every file without changing any functionality

+#### Renaming of the Forks

+The three main supported forks are now renamed in the `#ifdef`

+-   **EXTEND:** stays the same
+-   **ORG:** formerly known as `OPENFOAM`.
+The CFDDirect/Foundation fork
+-   **COM:** formerly `PLUS`.
+The Version maintained by ESI/OpenCFD

+#### Additional output of `Allwmake`

+The current OpenFOAM-version and the version of the sources is printed in the beginning.
+This should help diagnosing problems

+#### Script `AllwmakeAll` that compiles requirements automatically

+The script compiles `bison` and `lua` before compiling `swak4Foam` itself.
+It also automatically sets `swakConfiguration` to a version that tries to find the scripting languages automatically

 ### Documentation